Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/api/run/managers.md

 ---
-description: Discover the Open Ticket AI Orchestrator, the core component responsible for managing and executing automated ticket processing pipelines.
-This documentation explains how the Orchestrator class uses dependency injection to build pipelines, process individual tickets on-demand, and configure scheduled runs for continuous workflow automation.
+description: Explore the OpenTicketAI `Orchestrator` class, a core component for automating ticket processing workflows.
+This Python module manages the complete lifecycle of pipelines, including instantiation via dependency injection, individual ticket processing, and scheduled execution for continuous automation.
 ---
 # Documentation for `**/ce/run/managers/*.py`